Zoltu/typescript-transformer-append-js-extension/README.md

+# **DEPRECATED**
+I wrote this in hopes that I could continue writing reasonable looking TypeScript until the TypeScript devs came around to seeing reason and added support for import rewriting.
+Unfortunately, it appears they are standing their ground firmly and are unlikely to ever change their position.
+Along with that, changes to tsc have caused this plugin to stop working and updating it is a non-trivial task.

+For these reasons, I have personally stopped using this project and resorted to just adding an (incorrect) `.js` extension to all of my `.ts` imports.
+I won't be updating this project anymore, but it may be worthwhile to look at the forks of this project to see if someone is maintaining a fork.

 # Abstract
 Teach the TypeScript compiler to emit JavaScript files that can be run natively in the browser using es2015 module syntax.